Cities around the world flooded by 'sister marches'

 New York City

-Over 100,000 people were estimated to be marching through Manhattan, with a final stop along Fifth Avenue toward Trump Tower.
+Hundreds of thousands of people were estimated to have attended a rally and march in New York City, with a final stop along Fifth Avenue toward Trump Tower.

+Rosie Perez, Whoopi Goldberg, and Taylor Schilling of "Orange is the New Black" helped kick off the march.

 Chicago